MouseBiteLabs/Game-Boy-DMG-Color/README.md

 -	The board outlines and many of the footprints for the DMG components from <a href="https://gbdev.gg8.se/files/schematics/">this DMG recreation project</a> were used for reference on the original revision of the project, so very special thanks to Rolf, bit9, and nitro2k01!
 -	Thank you to gekkio for their <a href="https://gbhwdb.gekkio.fi/">Game Boy repository</a> and <a href="https://github.com/Gekkio/gb-schematics">github</a>: I referenced many of the DMG and GBC resources during this build, even just for looking at pictures of different PCBs.
 -	Immense thanks to the users of the r/Gameboy and gbdev discord servers for technical resources, troubleshooting/feedback, and suggestions.
 Could not have done this without your support.
 Shout out to kevtris for design feedback and lidnariq for troubleshooting support!
+- Thank you to Tito, aka Macho Nacho, for <a href="https://www.youtube.com/watch?v=4U8Tqu7uxLo&ab_channel=MachoNachoProductions">his amazing video covering the project.</a>
 -	Of course, huge thank you to everyone who has <a href="https://ko-fi.com/bucketmouse">donated and supported me</a>, and to those who have built their own DMGC!
 I love seeing pictures of builds, so feel free to share them with me on Twitter, <a href="https://discord.gg/Y5aDvCcpbX">discord</a>, or via email!

 ## License